-This authentic Russian beef Stroganoff recipe makes the deliciously rich and creamy braised beef and mushroom dish cooked centuries ago in the grand kitchen of St Petersburg’s glorious pink Stroganov Palace.
-Better known as a retro classic of the Seventies, beef Stroganoff is rich in history and incredibly comforting.
-It’s the dish that you need to make right now.
+My authentic Russian beef Stroganoff recipe is the best beef Stroganoff you’ll taste.
+It makes the deliciously rich, creamy braised beef and mushroom dish cooked centuries ago in the grand kitchen of St Petersburg’s glorious pink Stroganov Palace.
+Better known as a retro classic of the 1970s, beef Stroganoff is rich in history and incredibly comforting.
+It’s the dish you need to make right now.

-It’s Easter, which I always use as an excuse to cook the food of the Russian-Ukrainian side of my family.
-Because apart from eating, there are few things more comforting than cooking the dishes of our childhoods, and who doesn’t need food that comforts right now?
-This hearty authentic Russian beef Stroganoff recipe makes just such a dish.
+I’m sharing my authentic Russian beef Stroganoff with you for the holidays, which I always use as an excuse to cook the family recipes of the Russian-Ukrainian side of my family.
+Because apart from eating, there are few things more comforting than cooking, especially the dishes of our childhoods.
+And who doesn’t need food that comforts right now?

-Before I tell you about this traditional Russian beef Stroganoff recipe, however, I have a favour to ask.
-If you’ve cooked this dish or any of my Russian family recipes, our Cambodian recipes, or any recipes at all from our site and you’ve enjoyed them, please consider supporting Grantourismo so that we can keep producing delicious recipes and food stories?
+But before I tell you more about my traditional beef Stroganoff recipe, I have a favour to ask.
+Grantourismo is supported by its readers.
+If you’ve cooked this dish or any of my Russian-Ukrainian family recipes, our Cambodian recipes, or any recipes at all on Grantourismo, and enjoyed them, please consider supporting Grantourismo so that we can keep creating delicious recipes and food stories for you.

 Russian Beef Stroganoff Recipe for a Retro Classic from a Palace of Russian Nobles